Facebook preps social music with partners - sources

 London-based Spotify, which launched in the United States in July, has more than 1 million paying subscribers and some 10 million users registered to its free access service across Europe.
 Spotify is believed to have partly benefited from its early integration into Facebook's platform.

 The most popular music app on Facebook is currently BandPage, a service from RootMusic that enables artists to market their songs, videos and tour dates.
 It has over 250,000 artists and 30 million active users monthly.
-Last month it raised $16 million (9.8 million pounds) in Series B funding.
+Last month it raised $16 million (9 million pound) in Series B funding.

 While all the existing music services can already be used on Facebook, the deeper integration will enable Facebook users who are subscribers to a service to share songs and playlists seamlessly with each other and to see what friends are listening to, and more.